rust-lang/cargo/src/doc/src/reference/build-scripts.md

 The `warning` instruction tells Cargo to display a warning after the build script has finished running.
-Warnings are only shown for `path` dependencies (that is, those you're working on locally), so for example warnings printed out in [crates.io] crates are not emitted by default.
+Warnings are only shown for `path` dependencies (that is, those you're working on locally), so for example warnings printed out in [crates.io] crates are not emitted by default, unless the build fails.
 The `-vv` "very verbose" flag may be used to have Cargo display warnings for all crates.

 ## Build Dependencies